Data breach registers and policies

 Roles and responsibilities

-A DBP should include clear guidance for agency heads, executive officers, privacy officers, staff generally and any other relevant internal party that explains their roles and functions in identifying, reporting, and responding to a breach or suspected breach.
+Clearly establishing data breach roles and responsibilities will help ensure prompt responses to a data breach.
+A DBP should set out the roles and functions of agency heads, executive officers, privacy officers, staff generally and any other relevant internal parties in identifying, reporting, and responding to an actual or suspected data breach.

 - roles and functions within the team